Primacy-of-Love Christianity

 Be kind and tolerant.

-Help the church be a community that promotes the overall well-being of God, humans in this life and the next, and the rest of the world.
+Help the church be a conduit of love by being a community that promotes the overall well-being of God, humans in this life and the next, and the rest of the world.

-Dialogue and cooperate with other versions of Christianity.
+Talk with and work with other versions of Christianity.

 Give all people equal opportunities regardless of sex, race, color, nation of origin, religion, or age.